Outdoor adventure is the promise made to boys when they join Scouting. Boys yearn for outdoor programs that stir their imagination and interest.

 The BSA operates national and local high-adventure bases and programs.
 Outdoor activities include day hikes, service projects, patrol activities, weekend overnights, camporees, and jamborees.

 The Boy Scouts of America places the greatest importance on creating the most secure environment possible for our youth members.
 To maintain such an environment, the BSA developed numerous procedural and leadership selection policies and provides parents and leaders with resources for all our programs.

-The following guidelines relate to use of firearms within the Venturing program.
-Safety should ALWAYS be the primary concern when using firearms as part of the Venturing program.
+The following guidelines relate to use of firearms within the Scouting program.
+Safety should ALWAYS be the primary concern when using firearms.

 This section is dedicated to providing the BSA Standards and Forms needed for Adults and Children to attend events and gain leadership skills.